ismailsergengocmen/Pictureit/group/AhmedSalihCezayir_log.md

 ### ~ 16/05/2020 ~
 This week I added the camera functionality to our app.
 I also worked with firebase database and firebase storage.
 I added the functionality that now our app can store the captured image and its url in the firebase.
 I also added camera and write/read external data permissions in order for our app to work.
 Now we need to combine this part and Faruk's part in order to complete the tasks page.-

+### ~ 17/05/2020 ~
+Today I completed the progressmap.
+I added CardRecyclerViewAdapter class(Custon adapter class for recylerview), layaout_cardview (xml) and fragment_progressmap(xml).
+Then I filled the progressMap fragment by using those (I used the firebase in order to get the photos).
+Now we can see the photos taken and their date

+### ~ 18/05/2020 ~
+Today I created the search activity.
+I added activity_search(xml) and snippet_searchbar(xml).
+Then I filled the search activity.(I used the firebase in order to get the related photos) Now user can enter a tag and search for related photos.